wiasesalvo/Landing/docs/index.md

 With PersistenceAI you can use any LLM provider by configuring their API keys.

-If you are new to using LLM providers, we recommend using PersistenceAI Zen.
+If you are new to using LLM providers, we recommend using PersistenceAI Zero.
 It's a curated list of models that have been tested and verified by the PersistenceAI team.

-1. Run the `/connect` command in the TUI, select PersistenceAI Zen, and head to the provider's authentication page.
+1. Run the `/connect` command in the TUI, select PersistenceAI Zero, and head to the provider's authentication page.
    ```
    /connect
    ```